brimstone/brimstone.github.io/trips/2015/Europe/12-17-Berlin.md

 - We return to the party at K's sister's as everyone is just getting home for the day
 - We have some cake and tea while the youngest have a dinner of soup.
 - Laundry is started as we need to have everything washed before our week long excursion to Linstow
+- We met some of K's brother-in-law's friends for dinner at a nice but touristy French restaurant a few subway stops away.
+I had what amounted to a ham sammich covered in melted cheese.
+K had some growth organ from a calf.
+The whole city is unseasonably warm causing the restaurant to also be overly warm.
+After dinner we walked a bit to a "hipster bar."
+I had a dark beer and K had her usual gin & tonic.
+- We headed back to K's sister's, releave the babysitting grandfather and turn in for the night.

 [Day 11](12-16-Berlin.md) - Day 12 - [Day 13](12-18-Berlin.md)